 The Council has determined that a Group Accounting relationship exists with Bromsgrove Arts Development Trust as it has been identified that the Council is able to appoint the majority of the Board responsible for governing this Trust.
+The Council also has a Group Accounting relationship with Spadesbourne Homes.
 Where material, the Group position is disclosed on the face of the applicable Core Statements.
 Further information is disclosed in Note G1.
 All other notes relate to the Council rather than the Group.

 The Council has made a 100% provision against the potential cost of business rates appeals arising from the 2010 and 2017 rating list based on indicative information from Analyse Local informed by data from the Valuation Office.
 In addition, the Council has proved for the cost of the successful appeal to the Supreme Court concluded on 20 May 2020, which ruled that Automated Teller Machines (ATMs) should not be rated separately to the building and the cost of a challenge relating to the business rates of purpose-built General Practice (GP) Surgeries, where there have been reductions in the rateable value from the 2017 rating list.
-The level of the 2017 rating list provision for appeals has utilised £2.064m in year.
+The level of the 2017 rating list provision for appeals has utilised £0.424m in year.
 Previously the Council held 4.7% of rating income as a potential provision linked to the level of appeals against the 2010 rating list, however, the number of appeals against the 2017 rating list has been low and this level of provision could not be evidenced.
 Further information on these appeals is provided in Note D5.